CSHoggard/CSHoggard/README.md

 ## Dr. Christian Steven Hoggard

-I am a visiting fellow at the University of Southampton and keen coding enthusiast.
-On my GitHub, you will find repositories associated with my publications 📊 and random data projects.
+Hi there!
+I am a visiting fellow in archaeological science at the University of Southampton and a keen coding enthusiast.
+On my GitHub, you will find repositories associated with my publications 📊 in addition to random data projects.
 Website: https://cshoggard.netlify.app/

+(Open for Collaborations)

-All feedback is welcome via [Twitter](https://twitter.com/CSHoggard) or [e-mail](mailto:christianhoggard@gmail.com).
+All comments are welcome via [Twitter](https://twitter.com/CSHoggard) or [e-mail](mailto:christianhoggard@gmail.com).